 I asked on my local Girlguiding facebook page for some initial thoughts on the programme:

 “I’m loving the new format, think there’s definitely more for the rainbows and I have already had parents starting the badges with the girls as they are excited about it as I’ve been chatting with them how it opens up a lot more opportunities for the girls”

 “I’m really looking forward to getting started on the new programme.
 I saw some of my Rangers at Pride after I’d picked up their resources and they snatched them out of my hands!”

 “I hope some one comes and tell me how it’s gonna work.
 Like the idea but putting it in place might be harder if some girls manage to do badges at home and some don’t.
 If you can make life easier I’m up for it”

 Irene, Rainbows leader

 I think any change can be scary but know that myself and the other ladies in my guiding team are keen to embrace the change.
 I sometimes think Girlguiding expects too much from leaders in terms of administration and hope once we are in the swing of it everything will make sense.
-At the moment i’m not sure what we will do about new badge and handbooks as they are expensive, but will maybe look to provide each girl with once next year.
+At the moment I’m not sure what we will do about new badges and Brownie Badge Book as they are expensive, but will maybe look to provide each girl with once next year.
 Would love to know what other leaders are doing regarding books?

 Volunteer with Girlguiding